 The Green Revolution of the 1960s depended heavily on hybrid seeds on one hand and pest protection on the other.
 Indian pesticide production was minimal and the programme depended upon imports.
 Responding to the need of the hour, CSIR mounted an integrated programme to develop cost-effective processes for the manufacture of essential pesticides.
 Technologies for 25 pesticides were developed and transferred to 20 industries.
 Over 70 percent of the new pesticide production at one time was based on CSIR Know How.

 India Mark II Pump:

 The Government of India was looking for simple pumps that would work even in villages that did not have electricity.
 It had to be simple, easy –to- maintain as well as operate.
 CSIR provided the solution with the India Mark II pump.
-Made of non-corrosive, non-metallic parts, the low cost pump has become an inseparable part of rural India.
-An estimated 30-lakh pumps are helping quench the thirst of Indians, and those in several third world nations.
+Made of non-corrosive, non-metallic parts, the low-cost pump has become an inseparable part of rural India.
+Estimated 30-lakh pumps are helping quench the thirst of Indians, and those in several third world nations.

 Post Harvest Technologies:

-CSIR has been adding value to the produce so painstakingly harvested from the fields by Indian farmers.
-Be it, better machines or improved techniques for processing of cereals and grains; high value products from spices and so on, CSIR is there.
+CSIR has been adding value to the product so painstakingly harvested from the fields by Indian farmers.
+Be it, better machines or improved techniques for processing of cereals and grains; high-value products from spices and so on, CSIR is there.
 In the food-processing sector alone, CSIR technologies contribute about Rs.
 800 crore worth production every year.

 Swaraj Tractors and beyond: